 You really can’t fix a problem unless you know the cause.

-When the hormones and neurotransmitters are balanced, nutrient deficiencies resolved, and toxins eliminated you will be on the road to optimal health.
+Balancing the hormones and neurotransmitters, resolving nutrient deficiencies, and eliminating toxins will put you on the road to optimal health.

-These symptoms are not a sign of growing older or created in your head.
+These symptoms are neither a sign of growing older nor created in your head.
 They are the result of hormonal imbalance and can occur at any age.
-They often are due to estrogen, progesterone, or testosterone deficiency—and, yes, that includes men and women.
+They are often related to an estrogen, progesterone, or testosterone deficiency—and, yes, that includes men and women.
 They may also be due to low thyroid, an adrenal imbalance, or a neurotransmitter change—neurotransmitters are the chemicals found mostly in the brain that affects all our moods, actions, and mental clarity.

-To get the best results and achieve optimum health these systems must be tested and treated appropriately, using specific targeted natural amino acids, nutrients, and Bio-identical Hormone Replacement Therapy (BHRT).
+We need to test these systems and treat appropriately, using specific targeted natural amino acids, nutrients, and Bio-identical Hormone Replacement Therapy (BHRT) to achieve optimum health.
 BHRT is a natural effective hormone replacement without the side effects of typically prescribed pharmaceutical drugs.

 But what about sex?
-Sexual activity at baseline in the Women’s Health Initiative study (WHI) was 60.7 percent in ages 50-59, 44.9 percent in ages 60-69, and 28.2 percent in ages 70-79.
-Most of the participants were satisfied with their current sexual activity (63.2 percent).
-Of those dissatisfied, 57 percent of the women preferred more sexual activity.
+Sexual activity at baseline in the Women’s Health Initiative study (WHI) was 60.7% in ages 50-59, 44.9% in ages 60-69, and 28.2% in ages 70-79.
+Most of the participants were satisfied with their current sexual activity (63.2%).
+Of those dissatisfied, 57% of the women preferred more sexual activity.
 HRT was associated with a higher percentage of participants reporting sexual activity.

-Since neurotransmitters affect hormones and hormones affect neurotransmitters, their imbalances can lead to increased symptoms and chronic illnesses.
+Since neurotransmitters affect hormones and hormones affect neurotransmitters, their imbalances often lead to increased symptoms and chronic illnesses.

 Neurotransmitters include the inhibitory serotonin and GABA, and excitatory nor-epinephrine NE), epinephrine (EPI), glutamate, and dopamine.
 Neurotransmitter imbalances can cause a wide range of mental, physical, and emotional symptoms.
-For example, low levels of serotonin can cause anxiety, depression, pain, lack of motivation, insomnia, and carbohydrate cravings.
+For example, low levels of serotonin result in anxiety, depression, pain, lack of motivation, insomnia, and carbohydrate cravings.
 In December you really need normal levels of serotonin!

-If your neurotransmitters are not in balance, brain fog will occur.
-Low levels of dopamine, nor-epinephrine, epinephrine, or glutamate create lack of focus and low brain function.
-Once tested, the individual can be treated with specific amino acids to correct the imbalance for better brain function.
+When neurotransmitters are out of balance, brain fog results.
+Low levels of dopamine, nor-epinephrine, epinephrine, or glutamate can create lack of focus and low brain function.
+Once tested, specific amino acids can correct the imbalance for better brain function.

 Maybe you have had your thyroid tested and it is “normal.”
 Do you have fatigue, weight gain, constipation, depression, pain, fuzzy thinking, low blood pressure, memory loss, loss of the outer most eyebrows, or decreased libido?
-The cause can be low thyroid.
+Low thyroid may be the culprit.

-Thyroid hormones have direct effects on most organs, including the heart which beats faster and harder under the influence of thyroid hormones.
+Thyroid hormones directly effect most organs, including the heart which beats faster and harder under the influence of thyroid hormones.
 Optimal thyroid function affects every cell in our body.
-On a cellular level, there can be no optimal nutrition absorption, detoxification of wastes or stimulation of oxygen consumption without adequate thyroid balance.
+On a cellular level, optimal nutrition absorption, detoxification of wastes, or stimulation of oxygen consumption requires adequate thyroid balance.